DinithiAbesuriya/ProjectAid/README.md

 # ProjectAid
-This project was developed as a part of assignment for Project and Professional Aspect module.This project was build for our client which was a hospital inorder to manage their internal management system which included
+This project was developed as a part of assignment for Project and Professional Aspect module.Our team developed a project for a hospital client to improve their internal management system.
+The current system relies on manual entry of patient data in a physical book.
+To enhance efficiency, we created an application that enables the hospital receptionists to maintain patient records digitally.
+Additionally, doctors can access patients' medical reports and other essential details through the application.For the development of this application, we utilized HTML, PHP, CSS, and JavaScript.
-##Managing patient details